dotnet/csharplang/proposals/init.md

 Annotating a property set accessor with a modreq declaration means CLI compliant compilers will ignore the accessor unless it understands the modreq.
 That means only compilers aware of `init` will read the member.
-Compilers unaware of `init` will ignore the `set` member and hence will not accidentally treat the property as read / write.
+Compilers unaware of `init` will ignore the `set` accessor and hence will not accidentally treat the property as read / write.

 The downside of modreq is `init` becomes a part of the binary signature of